Shorties

 With a Premium Subscription, you can take episode quizzes to challenge your comprehension skills and track your progress!

-alguma coisasomething grandelarge levarto take maismore a maçãapple pequenosmall sing.,masc.
+alguma coisasomething grandelarge sing. levarto take maismore a maçãapple pequenosmall sing.,masc.
 Quanto?How much?masc. o quequemuffin o sumojuice tudoeverything

 Boa tardeGood afternoon Mais alguma coisa?Anything else?
 QueriaI would like...
 Aqui temHere you go sing.,formal para levarto go, to take away ordering food